 Don’t let January come and see all your regrets.
 Treat yourself kindly now.

-3. Get some exercise.
+3. Get some exercise and fresh air.

 - Rejoice in that parking space in Outer Mongolia.
 You have a chance to get some walking in.